pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

 - Arnauld: god was free to create Adam or not, but assuming that he wanted to create him, everything that has happened to humankind had to happen, or ought to happen, by fatal necessity.
 	+ Absolute and hypothetical necessity
 	+ Arnauld is speaking only of hypotheical necessity
+- The other reply to this is that god is resolving to create Leibniz cannot fail to create a nature capable of thought.
+- Arnauld admits in good faith that what can be deduced from the notions of individual is the same process as deducing the notions of a spehere from its properties.

 ## February 18th, 2013 - Lecture: Fatal necessity and the structure of the concept of an individual substance.